Christ the Redeemer of the Andes: Construction

-At the beginning of the 20th century, Pope Leo XIII wrote a series of papal encyclicals calling for peace and harmony and for devotion to Christ the Redeemer.
+At the beginning of the 20th century, Pope Leo XIII wrote a series of papal encyclicals calling for peace, harmony, and devotion to Christ the Redeemer.
 At the same time, Argentina and Chile were coming close to armed conflict in an ongoing dispute over the location of the border.
-The bishop of Cuyo, monsignor Marcelino del Carmen Benavente, promised to erect a statue of Christ the Redeemer to remind the parties of Christ's message of peace.
-The seven-meter-high bronze statue was subsequently made by Buenos Aires sculptor Mateo Alonso and shown for a while in the patio of the Lacordaire School of the Dominican Order in Buenos Aires.
+The bishop of Cuyo, Argentina, monsignor Marcelino del Carmen Benavente, promised to erect a statue of Christ the Redeemer to remind the parties of Christ's message of peace.
+The seven-meter-high bronze statue was subsequently made by Buenos Aires sculptor Mateo Alonso and shown for a while in the Lacordaire School of the Dominican Order patio in Buenos Aires.

 As the countries slipped closer to war, Ángela Oliveira Cézar de Costa, a well-connected society lady who led a Christian group at the school, had the idea of taking the statue to the Andes in the event of peace as a symbol of unity between the two nations.
 She had particular cause for concern as her brother was an Argentine Army general preparing for conflict at the frontier.
-As a friend of the President of Argentina, Julio Roca, she was able to gain the interest of both countries.
+As a friend of the President of Argentina, Julio Roca, she gained the interest of both countries.
 She would later be nominated for the Nobel Peace Prize.

 A diplomatic breakthrough in May 1902 led Argentina and Chile to a peaceful agreement.
-The plan for the statue progressed and Oliveira Cézar de Costa and Bishop Benavente prepared to move the statue to the pass of Cumbre del Bermejo, which José de San Martín had used in 1817 to cross the Andes and liberate Chile from Spanish colonial rule.
+The plan for the statue progressed, and Oliveira Cézar de Costa and Bishop Benavente prepared to move the statue to the pass of Cumbre del Bermejo, which José de San Martín had used in 1817 to cross the Andes and liberate Chile from Spanish colonial rule.

 In 1904, the Christ was moved in pieces 1,200 kilometers by train, then carried up the mountains by mule.
-The six-meter-high granite pedestal designed by Molina Civit was completed on 15 February 1904, and Alonso, the original sculptor, directed the piecing together of the bronze statue.
-It was erected with the figure facing the line of the border, standing on a globe with South America prominent, his left hand holding a cross and his right raised in blessing.
+The six-meter-high granite pedestal designed by Molina Civit was completed on 15 February 1904, and Alonso, the original sculptor, directed the piecing of the bronze statue.
+It was erected with the figure facing the border line, standing on a globe with South America prominent, his left hand holding a cross and his right raised in blessing.

 Inauguration

-On 13 March 1904, 3,000 Chileans and Argentines climbed to the summit despite the inhospitable conditions and watched the two armies, only a short time before ready to do battle with one another, firing gun salutes together.
-President Roca of Argentina and President Germán Riesco of Chile were unable to attend but their foreign ministers were present, along with the Archbishop of Buenos Aires and the bishops of Cuyo, Argentina and Ancud, Chile.
+On 13 March 1904, 3,000 Chileans and Argentines climbed to the summit despite the inhospitable conditions.
+They watched the two armies, only a short time before ready to do battle with one another, firing gun salutes together.
+President Roca of Argentina and President Germán Riesco of Chile could not attend.
+Still, their foreign ministers were present, along with the Archbishop of Buenos Aires and the bishops of Cuyo, Argentina and Ancud, Chile.
 Two plaques were unveiled celebrating the friendship between the two countries.

 One is inscribed (in Spanish) "Sooner shall these mountain crags crumble to dust than Chile and Argentina shall break this peace which at the feet of Christ the Redeemer they have sworn to maintain."